QueuQ/CGLB/README.md

 ### Implementing New Methods

 New continual graph learning methods can also be easily implemented in our highly modularized pipelines.
-The newly implemented method should be contained in a python script file under the directory ```CGLB/NCGL/Baselines```.
+The newly implemented method should be contained in a Python script file under the directory ```CGLB/NCGL/Baselines```.
 Suppose we are implementing a method named A, then an ```CGLB/NCGL/Baselines/A_model.py``` containing the implementation of the method should be created.
 The implementation is flexible as long as it satisfies the input format.
-Specifically, the python class of the new method should contain an *observe()* function for model training on a single task, whose input include the task configurations and the data.
+Specifically, the Python class of the new method should contain an *observe()* function for model training on a single task, whose input includes the task configurations and the data.
 Details on the input format could be found in any ```xxx_model.py``` file under the directory ```CGLB/NCGL/Baselines```.

 ### G-CGL
  Below is an example for running the 'Bare model' baseline with GCN backbone on the SIDER-tIL dataset under the task-IL scenario.